 Your Field Officer will be on hand to help with any advice or create some strategies to navigate any of lifes’ hurdles that may arise throughout your traineeship.

 Hessel Group is committed to building a workplace culture that values diversity and inclusion.
 We highly encourage applications from people who identify as a part of the Australian Aboriginal and/or Torres Strait Islander community.

 Hessel GTO and the trainee must agree to a training contract and training plan before training can start.
 If the trainee is under 18, their parent or guardian must also agree.
 A training contract is a legally binding document that is agreed between Hessel GTO and the trainee.

-It must be signed by a parent or legal guardian if the apprentice or trainee is under 18.
+It must be signed by a parent or legal guardian if the trainee is under 18.
 It covers:

 - the length of the training period or traineeship

 - details of the registered training organisation (RTO) delivering the training

 The training contract must be lodged with an Apprenticeship Network Provider (ANP).